Parent/Caregiver Workshops and Resources

 - Borrow an Ohio Ready to Read kit to enhance your workshops.

 - This presentation script from Elaine Betting at Lorain Public Library System was used for a library program for parents of incoming kindergarten students.
 It describes the Five Practices and easy ways to use them to support early literacy skills development.
 Elaine originally presented it in spring 2012 for parents whose children would enter kindergarten that fall.
 Librarians are welcome to use or adapt this script for your own outreach efforts.

-- Use the Ohio Early Literacy Crosswalk to relate ECRR concepts to the ODE Early Learning Content Standards and the Head Start Child Development and Early Learning Framework Outcomes.
+- Use the Ohio Early Literacy Crosswalk to relate ECRR concepts to Ohio's Early Learning and Development Standards and to the Head Start Child Development and Early Learning Framework Outcomes.